PROJECT CONTEXT

 The mobile app was primarily focused on the hardware integration, and user interface interaction was kept minimal and simple for a straightforward user interaction.
 Since the entire app was to count the speed of practice swings, I focused on creating simple, yet engaging 3D sports graphics to show the different states of the speed of swings.
 The screen provided the quality of the swing, overview of swings for that session, and a simple button to exit the application.
 Simple interactions were key since the user would probably be occupied with holding a tennis racket with at least one hand.

-UX/UI Design, Graphic Design: Sarah Han
+Front-end Development, Design: Sarah Han

-JavaScript Developers: PA Lava, Brian Cottrell
+Front-end Development, Back-end Development: PA Lava, Brian Cottrell